Chart Color Schemes

 Educational attainment in Dicky Beach aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high, with 26.0% currently enrolled in formal education.
-This includes 8.5% in primary, 7.9% in secondary, and 4.2% in tertiary education.
+Educational participation is high, with 26.0% of residents currently enrolled in formal education.
+This includes 8.5% in primary education, 7.9% in secondary education, and 4.2% pursuing tertiary education.

 Frequently Asked Questions - Education